• Home

 scp /path/to/image/file.tgz user@address:/opt/aves/images

-Now that the new decoy package file is on the local decoy server, go to Decoy Packages and select the active "default" package.
+Now that the new decoy package file is on the local decoy server, on the side navigation, go to Decoy Packages and select the active "default" package.

 Under the package information screen, click 'Refresh' and you should see the new decoy package file under the header 'List of installable image packages'.